"He’s in the same league as Max Schubert and other great winemakers, most of whom are known for their reds."

 In 2007 John was awarded the Medal of Order of Australia for 'service to the wine industry as an oenologist, particularly through the development of innovative methods for Riesling production.'

-Phil is not only John's protégée for Vickery wines, but is also happens to be the son of John's greatest friend and most respected wine maker, Peter Lehmann.
-Their shared history is the beauty of this partnership – Phil, like John, understands the vital importance of fruit quality and depth of flavour to make great Riesling, and revels in the opportunity to learn from Australia's greatest Riesling winemaker.
+Phil is not only one of John’s protégés for Vickery wines, but he also happens to be his Godson.
+John’s greatest friend and most respected wine maker was Phil’s father, Peter.
+Their shared history is the beauty of this partnership – Phil, like John, understands the vital importance of fruit quality and depth of flavour to make great Riesling, and revels in the opportunity to learn from Australia’s greatest Riesling